 Curcumin health benefits

-As more and more research demonstrates the benefits of curcumin in the diet, supplement companies have created an entire industry around this compound.
+Given that a plethora of studies1 2 have inferred the benefits of curcumin in the diet, supplement companies have created an entire industry around this compound.
 But which products will give you the most bioavailable dose?
-You’ll soon find out…
+Let’s answer this the best we can…

 Composition: 1-2% piperine in long pepper, 5-10% in commercial black and white peppers